turboladen/ror_class/d11/1_deploying.md

     * [A Capistrano Rails Guide](https://gist.github.com/jrochkind/2161449)
     * Version 2 was current for ~5 years, until June 2013.
         * Most help you'll find now is for v2.
+    * Version 3 should be released soon.
 * Also: [vlad](http://rubyhitsquad.com/Vlad_the_Deployer.html)
     * Strives to be thin/simple.
     * Uses Rake for tasks.

+!SLIDE bullets
+# Deploying (cont.)

 * Both will/can:
     * SSH in to your server
     * Pull down your git repo